masahiro-negishi/introduction-to-crystallography/README.md

-# introduction-to-crystallography
-Solutions to the exercises in "Introduction to Crystallography" by Donald E. Sands
+# Solutions to the exercises in "Introduction to Crystallography" by Donald E. Sands